ujjawalece/Verilog-code-for-different-modes-of-DES/README.md

 ### Remark-
-The images shown above are screenshot so they may be not be in required resolutio of1024X1024.
-So, instead of using these imsge use there .txt of same name files which is binary form of the image.
+The images shown above are screenshots of the python program output.
+So, they may not be in required resolution of 1024 X 1024.
+So, instead of using these images, use there .txt file with same name which is binary form of the image.

 ### Resources-